WendyValbuena/portfolio/STLC/test reporting.md

 ### Scenario 11: Verify behavior with invalid age format

-Verify the behavior when an invalid age format is entered
+As a user I check the behavior when an invalid age format is entered

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|